bdav-dev/kdm-finder/README.md

 > **Note**<br/>
 > If you save a `.zip` file, the contents of the file will be extracted and saved, rather than the `.zip` file itself.

+## Known Issues
+- The application windows don't appear in the middle of the screen on Linux when using Wayland